snonux/gos/README.md

 gos --geminiSummaryFor 202410,202411,202412
 ```

-This outputs the summary for the three months specified, as shown in the example.
-The summary has posts from all social media networks but removes duplicates.
+This outputs the summary for the three specified months, as shown in the example.
+The summary includes posts from all social media networks but removes duplicates.

 Also add the `--gemtexterEnable` flag, if you are using [Gemtexter](https://codeberg.org/snonux/gemtexter):